rmunn/fvim/README.md

 ### Building from source
-We're now targeting `net6.0` so make sure to install the latest preview SDK from the [.NET site](https://dotnet.microsoft.com/download/dotnet/6.0).
+We're now targeting `net8.0` so make sure to install the latest SDK from the [.NET site](https://dotnet.microsoft.com/download/dotnet/8.0).
 We're actively tracking the head of `Avalonia`, and fetch the nightly packages from myget (see `NuGet.config`).

 Then, simply: